+4. How does art empower you?
 It allows me to own my space in a way that is public, beautiful, and honest.
 It also gives me tools for articulating my disease, and art connects me with others with similar struggles and interests.

+5. What do you wish people understood about MS?
 They call it the “snowflake disease” because no two cases are alike.
 I wish people understood that some people end up in wheelchairs with no cognitive dysfunction, while others can walk just fine but struggle with cognitive dysfunction.
 There are lots of invisible symptoms too.
 Among mine are chronic tinnitus, IBS, migraines, paresthesia, tremor, muscle weakness, paralyzing spasms of the muscles (especially around my rib cage), and chronic pain.
 We treat MS with a medication that *maybe* slows down the progression, and we treat symptoms individually.
 It ends up being a lot of pills and/or shots and/or chemo with side effects.
 It’s a really complex disorder and that is part of the reason why we don’t have a cure or even a conclusive understanding of what causes it.